valabji/valabji/README.md

 - 🤔 I’m looking for help with Flutter
 - 💬 Ask me about Software development / Freelancing
 - 📫 How to reach me: valabji@gmail.com / +249-920166262
-- ⚡ Fun fact: I started programming when i was in the sixth grade ( 2006 ) and I've selled my first website on the same year for a NOKIA 1315 phone
+- ⚡ Fun fact: I started programming when i was in the sixth grade ( 2006 ) and I've selled (traded) my first website on the same year for a NOKIA 1315 phone

 <!--
 **valabji/valabji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.